dina-web-nrm/dina-collections/packages/models/src/placeService/place/description.md

 # place

-A defined place that has a name and is reusable, for example a country or a lake.
+A defined location that has a name and is reusable, for example a country or a lake.

 ## Short description